 During this two-week rotation, residents actively participate in the care of patients presenting to University Highlands Hospital Emergency Room and Walk-in-Clinic.
 Highlands University Hospital ER serves as a trauma center; thus residents are exposed to a wide variety of emergency medical situations, from sprained ankles to major trauma.
 The GDR residents are often assigned to an Emergency Medicine physician to maximize their rotation.

-The GDR residents spend three weeks at Children's Hospital Dental Clinic and the School of Dentistry Pediatric Dentistry Clinic.
+The AEGD residents spend three weeks at Children's Hospital Dental Clinic and the School of Dentistry Pediatric Dentistry Clinic.
+The GPR Residents spend one week at Children's and the SOD Pediatric Clnic.
 During this time they perform both comprehensive and emergency treatment for pediatric dental inpatients and outpatients.
 Emphasis is placed upon prevention of oral disease in the child and adolescent, management of dental emergencies, treatment of the phobic or disruptive patient via behavioral management, oral and inhalation sedation, or general anesthesia.